 This past weekend My family and I went camping and white water rafting with my neighbors.
 We had about six families which included 17 kids!!
 There were no showers at our campsite, but we had the river!

-While the kids had s’mores for dessert, I made something less sugary and more sophisticated for the grown-ups: campfire baked apples.
-So easy, and really delicious!
+While the kids had s’mores for dessert, I made something sugar free that was naturally sweet and a bit more sophisticated for the grown-ups: campfire baked apples.

-This is such an easy treat to make.
-Simply core the apples, stuff them with a nut-raisin filling and bake.
-Then wrap them in foil and bake them in your fire ring full of hot ash.
+- Simple: This is such an easy dessert to make.
+Simply core the apples, stuff them with a nut-raisin filling and top with a little butter.
+You wrap them in foil and bake them in your fire ring full of hot ash.

 Ingredients you need